Support for families

 If you’re feeling unsure about how best to support your child, we provide a structured and compassionate space to explore concerns and consider practical ways forward.

-Together, we make sense of what is happening and identify support that feels manageable and appropriate for your family.
+Together, we make sense of what is happening for your child and identify support that feels manageable and appropriate for your family.

 Every child and family is unique.
 We offer flexible pathways depending on need.

-A brief 20-minute online consultation to understand your concerns.
-This initial conversation helps us identify the most appropriate next steps, which may include further consultation, collaborative work with school or professionals, assessment or therapeutic support.
+Start with a brief 20-minute (online) initial consultation to share your concerns.
+This helps us identify the most appropriate next step - which may include consultation, collaborative work with school or professionals, assessment, or therapeutic support where appropriate.

 We will work with you to identify the level of support that is most appropriate.